Live in the pine forest

 Construction has gone vertical!

-Yep, this photo from August 11, 2023 shows framing in progress!
+This overhead photo from September 17, 2023 shows the six structures in place for Phase 1, situated to the south of the monastery building.
 Check back for more progress here and at the project updates button below.

 An intentional community